-Humanity & Society publishes articles on a wide variety of topics: studies of inequality (class, race, and/or gender); war, peace, and international relations; aging and gerontology; environmental sociology; globalization; gender and sexuality; health and mental health; social theory; sociology of knowledge and science, and linguistics; social psychology; teaching and sociology practice; social change, humanism and human rights; crime and deviance; ethnic and intergroup relations, and others.
+Humanity & Society publishes articles on a wide variety of topics that include but are not limited to: studies of inequality (class, race, and/or gender); war, peace, and international relations; aging and gerontology; environmental sociology; globalization; gender and sexuality; health and mental health; social theory; sociology of knowledge and science, and linguistics; social psychology; teaching and sociology practice; social change, humanism and human rights; crime and deviance; ethnic and intergroup relations, and others

 The editors cordially invite you to submit your work for possible publication in Humanity & Society.
-In addition to publishing articles, we also publish action notes (which describe activism the writer has participated in or observed), book review essays, multimedial review essays, and provocative “final thoughts.”
-In keeping with the values of the membership, H&S uses an open review process where authors and reviewers are identified.
-Moreover, the editorial staff is committed to mentoring new scholars to facilitate their professional development.
+In addition to publishing articles, we also publish action notes (which describe activism the writer has participated in or observed), book review essays, multimedia review essays, and provocative “final thoughts.”
+In keeping with the values of the membership, the journal uses an open peer-review process where authors and reviewers are identified.
+In our view, this does not diminish the rigor, integrity, and validity of the peer-review process.
+Rather, we believe it creates a more open and honest dialogue between authors and reviewers.
+We find this helps to generate the kind of constructive criticism that is most conducive to improving the article, as opposed to the “destructive criticism” that too easily occurs in more traditional double-blind peer-review processes.
+In this light, the editorial staff is fully committed to mentoring new scholars to facilitate their professional development.

 Submit your article electronically at http://mc.manuscriptcentral.com/has.
 Please follow the instructions for creating an account.
 Then the system will walk you through a step-by-step process for manuscript submission.
-Authors might also benefit by reviewing our guidelines for contributors.
+Authors will benefit by reviewing our guidelines for contributors.

 Action notes are “calls to action” based on your social observations or discussions around how to put theory into action.
-Action Notes are half of the length of research papers (approximately 10-15 typed pages) and will be peer-reviewed.
+Action Notes are half of the length of research papers (approximately 5,000 words, including all materials) and will be peer-reviewed.
 Please send your Action Notes to http://mc.manuscriptcentral.com/has

-Humanity and Society is a different journal—one imbued with the action and hope of the humanist philosophy.
+Humanity & Society is a different journal—one imbued with the action and hope of humanist philosophy.
 At the end of each issue we hope to pique reader interest with a “Final Thought” Page.
 This may come in the form of a provocative image that carries a sociological or social change message, an interview with a sociologist talking about her/his craft, or even a cartoon analysis of our social world.
-We want these ventures into danger to be provocative, humorous, even perplexing.
-We view H&S as a kind of larger curriculum vitae for humanist sociology.
+We want these ventures to be provocative, humorous, even perplexing.
+We view the journal as a kind of larger curriculum vitae for humanist sociology.
 As the Latin translation of the term means “curriculum of my life,” we view H&S as a journal that breathes life into academic inquiry.

-Please submit your “Final Thought” (image, interview, cartoon, etc.) along with a description/interpretation of the final thought (200 words maximum) and your biography (200 words maximum) in regards to how your life pertains to the image/idea presented.
-Submit to: http://mc.manuscriptcentral.com/has
+Please submit your “Final Thought” (image, interview, cartoon, etc.) along with a description and/or interpretation of the final thought (200 words maximum) and your biography (200 words maximum) explaining how the image/idea presented is relevant to your life.
+Submit at: http://mc.manuscriptcentral.com/has